kjaszczolt/convert-currency/README.md

 ## Instruction:

-1. Choose the currency that you want to convert from.
+1. Choose the currency that you want to convert for.
 2. Enter the amount in Polish Złoty.
 3. Click "Przelicz wartość w wybranej walucie" (eng.
 "Convert the amount in chosen currency").
 4. You will see converted amount at the bottom of the form.